Concealing Sensitive Samples against Gradient Leakage in Federated Learning: Methodology

 \section{Methodology}

-In this section, we provide details of our proposed defence method against model inversion attacks.
-We first demonstrate the scenario, introduce a basic FL framework and discuss a simple reconstruction formulation to show how model inversion attacks work based on the shared gradients, and then describe how the proposed method defends against these attacks.
-Throughout the paper, we represent scalars, vectors/matrices by lowercase and bold symbols, respectively (\eg, $a$, $\mathbf{a}$).
+In this section, we outline our proposed defense against model inversion attacks.
+We begin by introducing a basic FL framework, followed by an explanation of a simple reconstruction formulation that illustrates how model inversion attacks operate with shared gradient information.
+Subsequently, we describe how our proposed approach counters these attacks.
+Throughout the paper, we denote scalars by lowercase symbols, vectors by bold lowercase symbols, and matrices by bold uppercase symbols (\eg, $a$, $\va$, and $\mA$).